 Anti-Corruption Policy

-The Bank has established an anti-corruption policy to provide a direction and framework for anti-corruption undertakings in accordance with principles and best practices in line with the country’s economic and social environment as well as the finance business.
+The Bank has established this anti-corruption policy to indicate a direction and framework for its anti-corruption undertaking in accordance with principles and best practices generally accepted as being relevant to the country’s economic and social environment as well as the financial institution business.
+This policy was approved by the Board of Directors and will be reviewed annually.

-Directors, executives, employees, and relevant parties are required to adhere to and practice the anti-corruption policy in their business.
+Directors, executives, employees, and relevant parties are required to adhere to and comply with this anti-corruption policy in conducting their business operations.

 Operational Guidelines